Play Action International Privacy Notice – October 2022

 To download our exclusion statement for our IATI data publishing please click here.

-East African Playgrounds (charity number 1172875) is a UK registered charity.
+Play Action International (charity number 1172875) is a UK registered charity.
 Our fundraising activities are carried out the UK with our charitable activities taking place in Uganda.
-Throughout this Policy we refer to ourselves as “EAP” “we” or “us”.
+Throughout this Policy we refer to ourselves as “PAI” “we” or “us”.